General election polls: Are Labour or the Conservatives on track to win in July?

 Prime minister Rishi Sunak settled on 4 July for the general election after months of speculation.

-But not everyone will be voting in this week’s election.
-Exclusive young people are making a point of refusing to vote, while under-35s are also the least likely to be registered to vote.
+But not everyone may be voting in today’s election.
+Exclusive Techne polling for the Independent in June showed that high rates of young people are making a point of refusing to vote, while under-35s are also the least likely to be registered to vote.
+These figures do not predict what will happen at today’s polls.

 In addition, voter registrations in the lead-up to this election were down by 25 per cent, compared to the same period ahead of the 2019 general election.